sogeti-omnichannel/angular-fundamentals/readme.md

 - run `npm install -g @angular/cli` to install the Angular CLI globally.
 - run `ng new tournament-app --routing` to generate a new project called 'tournament-app' and directly generate routing capabilities.
 - run `cd tournament-app` to navigate to the generated directory.
 - open a new terminal window, navigate to the tournament-app folder and run `npm start`.
+The Angular CLI already executed `npm install`, so no need to do this manually.

+### Generate modules
+Besides the default App module our app will get functionalities grouped into the Match and Player module.
-- run `ng generate module match --routing` to create your first module.
-Notice only files being created, app module is not updated.
-Todo for later.
+- run `ng generate module match --routing`
+- run `ng generate module player --routing`

+Notice that when modules are generated only files are created.
+The parent App module is not updated with a reference of the generated modules.
+We'll have to specify the parent later on ourselves.

+### Generate components
-- run `ng generate component match/match-add` to create the first component within the generated match module.
+- run `ng generate component match/match-add`
 - run `ng generate component match/match-edit`
 - run `ng generate component match/match-list`
 - run `ng generate component match/match-list-item`
-- run `ng generate module player --routing`
 - run `ng generate component player/player-rank`

+Notice that when components are generated their specified module (Match and Player) are automatically modified to reference the generated component.

 ## 2. Add routing to the app
 **app.module.ts**
-- import MatchModule and PlayerModule
+- import MatchModule and PlayerModule and reference them in the imports array.

 **match-routing.module.ts**
+With routing we can route specific urls to components.
+If you navigate to for example `http://localhost:4200/match/add` the MatchAddComponent will be displayed within the app.component.html file replacing the `<router-outlet></router-outlet>` element.

 ```typescript
   { path: 'match/add', component: MatchAddComponent },
   { path: 'match/edit', component: MatchEditComponent },